Tianyi (Bruce) Chen

 Topic: Vision Transformer, Convolutional Neural Network, Post-Quantum Cryptography, Kyber, Visualization

-Continuing the Part-I of AI-Telehealth project, my paper was rejected by the Biosensors and Bioelectronics: X because of "Can't find reviewers (free of publication when we submitted)", which was little frustrated to us.
+Continuing the Part-I of AI-Telehealth project, my paper was rejected by the Biosensors and Bioelectronics: X because of "Can't find reviewers (free of publication when we submitted)", which was frustrated to us.
 Later Dr. Tuy searched for another Journal to publish.
 After several revisions, this article is officially accepted and published at https://doi.org/10.1016/j.health.2024.100332, where I served as the only first author.
-Also, after submitting the revised article, I implemented the optimized model online to open chest X-ray COVID-19 diagnosis service with 95.79% in four-class classification.
-At the same time, the other group member Ian and I work on applying the post-quantum kyber cryptography in image encryption and decryption, designing and simulating a local AI-Telehealth system, integrated with the optimized model.
+Also, after submiiting the revised article, I implemented the optimized model online to open chest X-ray COVID-19 diagnosis service with 95.79% in four-class classification.
+At the same time, the other group member Ian and I work at applying the post-quantum kyber cryptography in image encryption and decryption, designing and simulating a local AI-Telehealth system, integrated with the optimized model.

 This is the picture of the poster presentation of AI-Telehealth Phase-II